fernandoaestrella/easy-carpool/documentation/firebase_dev_instructions/FIREBASE-SETUP.md

    - Specify `build` as your public directory (for Expo projects, this is where the web build will go)
    - Configure as a single-page app: Yes
    - Set up automatic builds and deploys with GitHub: Optional, but recommended for CI/CD
+   - What script should be run before every deploy? npx expo export:web

 5. Build your Expo web app: